Michael Parkinson: Television

 On 26 June 2007, Parkinson announced his retirement:

+After three enjoyable and productive years at ITV, and after 25 years of doing my talk show I have decided that this forthcoming series will be my last.
+I'm going to take next year off to write my autobiography and consider other television projects.
+My thanks go out to all those who have worked on the shows down the years and the viewers for their loyal support and occasional kind words.

 In 2007, Parkinson appeared in the Australian soap Neighbours as himself.
 On 24 November 2007, during recording of the final regular edition of his ITV chat show, broadcast on 16 December, Parkinson fought back tears as he was given an ovation.
-The last artist to perform on his show was regular guest Jamie Cullum.
-As of December 2008, Parkinson holds 458 credits as a presenter on his own and with others.
+On 'PARKINSON The Final Conversation' his guests were: Billy Connolly, Sir Michael Caine, David Attenborough, David Beckham, Jamie Cullum, Peter Kay, Dame Judi Dench & Dame Edna Everage.
+By December 2008 Parkinson held 458 credits as a presenter on his own and with others.

-Parkinson was a flagship of the BBC's prime time schedule, attracting top names before the chat show circuit was part of the promotional mill.
+Parkinson was a flagship of the BBC's prime-time schedule, attracting top names before the chat show circuit was part of the promotional mill.
 He was able to interview wartime variety stars while attracting up-and-coming comedians such as Billy Connolly.
-He was not afraid to allow an interviewee time to be themself, sometimes, as with Fred Astaire, Orson Welles, Sir Alec Guinness, Sir Paul McCartney, Muhammad Ali, George Michael, Madonna, John Cleese and Mel Gibson, devoting an entire programme to a guest who was considered especially noteworthy.
-Parkinson stated that 'If I could save one interview from the thousands I have done, it would be the one-man show with Professor Jacob Bronowski.'
+He was not afraid to allow an interviewee time to be themself, sometimes, as with Fred Astaire, Orson Welles, Alec Guinness, Paul McCartney, Muhammad Ali, George Michael, Madonna, John Cleese and Mel Gibson, devoting an entire programme to a guest who was considered especially noteworthy.
+Parkinson stated that "If I could save one interview from the thousands I have done, it would be the one-man show with Professor Jacob Bronowski."

-On 18 December 2003 he addressed the second Bradman Oration in Brisbane.

-He stated that the most remarkable man he ever interviewed was Muhammad Ali, and regrets never having interviewed Frank Sinatra or Sir Don Bradman.
+He stated that the most remarkable man he ever interviewed was Muhammad Ali, and regretted never interviewing Frank Sinatra or Don Bradman.

 Parkinson returned to hosting television in November 2012 with his new show Parkinson: Masterclass on Sky Arts.